 Storage: 3.5 gigabytes

-Features: GPS, Pulse Ox sensor, stress tracking, menstrual cycle tracking, Garmin Pay, and 5 ATM water resistance
+Features: GPS, heart rate and blood oxygen saturation sensor, stress tracking, menstrual cycle tracking, Garmin Pay, and 5 ATM water resistance

 - Plenty of health-related features

 - Supports some of the most popular streaming platforms

 - The “Garmin Pay” feature only works with newer NFC terminals and selected banks, cards, and shops